Tracey Ullman: Early years

 Ullman began her television career in 1980 playing Lynda Bellingham's daughter in the television series Mackenzie.
 "I really thought I was great when I did a quite serious soap opera for the BBC.
 I played a nice girl from St John's Wood.
 'Mummy, I think I'm pregnant.
 I don't know who's done it.'
 Then I would fall down a hill or something.
 'EEEEE!
 Oh, no, lost another baby.'
 It seemed all I ever did was have miscarriages—or make yogurt."

 Ullman appeared in Les Blair's avant-garde Four in a Million, an improvised play about club acts, at London's Royal Court Theatre.
-She won the London Critics Circle Theatre Award as Most Promising New Actress for her performance.
+She received the 1984 Critics' Circle Theatre Award for Most Promising New Actress for her performance.

 In 1981, she was cast in the BBC Scotland sketch comedy programme A Kick Up the Eighties, which in turn led to her being offered the sketch show Three of a Kind, co-starring comedians Lenny Henry and David Copperfield.
-Ullman said, "My first reaction was you must be joking, as women are treated so shoddily in comedy.
-Big busty barmaids and all those sort of clichés just bore me rigid."
-Eventually a deal was struck with a proviso that she would have script approval and could choose her own costumes.
+Ullman said, "My first reaction was 'you must be joking', as women are treated so shoddily in comedy.
+Big busty barmaids and all those sorts of clichés just bore me rigid."
+Eventually a deal was struck with the proviso that she would have script approval and could choose her own costumes.
 Three of a Kind premiered in July 1981, running for three series until 1983.
-Throughout the series, Ullman would also sing, performing comical spoofs of well-known artists of the era such as Toyah, Bananarama, Jennifer Warnes, and Dollar.
+Throughout the series, Ullman also sang, performing comical spoofs of well-known artists of the era such as Toyah, Bananarama, Jennifer Warnes, and Dollar.
 Three of a Kind led to a brief but successful singing career in 1983, as well as her winning her first BAFTA (for "Best Light Entertainment Performance") in 1984.
 By this time, she had become a household name with the British media referring to her as "Our Trace".

 In 1985, she signed on to star in the ITV sitcom Girls on Top.
-She was cast as the promiscuous golddigger Candice Valentine.
-The show, co-starring Dawn French, Ruby Wax, and Jennifer Saunders, continued for a second series without Ullman who bowed out after the first.
+She was cast as the promiscuous gold-digger Candice Valentine.
+The show, co-starring Dawn French, Ruby Wax, and Jennifer Saunders, continued for a second series without Ullman, who bowed out after the first.